ispras/microtesk/README.md

    $ gradle eclipse
    ```

- - Create a workspace located in the directory with `microtesk`.
+ - Create a workspace located in the directory with `microtesk`

-   - Use the menu item `File/Switch Workspace...`.
+   - Use the menu item `File/Switch Workspace...`
-   - Browse the directory.
+   - Browse the directory

- - Import an existing project called `microtesk` into the workspace.
+ - Import an existing project called `microtesk` into the workspace

-   - Use the menu item `File/Import...`.
+   - Use the menu item `File/Import...`
-   - Choose `General/Existing Projects into Workspace`.
+   - Choose `General/Existing Projects into Workspace`
-   - Select the `microtesk` folder as the root directory.
+   - Select the `microtesk` folder as the root directory
-   - Select the `microtesk` project located in this directory.
+   - Select the `microtesk` project located in this directory
-   - Press the `Finish` button.
+   - Press the `Finish` button